yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 - Implement the class `DepthFirstSearchEnumerator`, which is a subclass of `NSEnumerator` for Depth-first Search. **(20 points)**

 The Depth-first Search enumerator should return vertices in pre-order, that is, the order in which they were visited by the algorithm.
-In the example graph, the order we are looking for is: A, B, D, F, E, C, G.
+In the example graph, the order we are looking for is: **A, B, D, F, E, C, G**.

 - Implement the class `BreadthFirstSearchEnumerator`, which is a subclass of `NSEnumerator` for Breadth-first Search. **(20 points)**

 The Breadth-first Search enumerator should also return vertices in the order that they were visited.
-In the example graph, the order we are looking for is: A, B, C, E, D, F, G.
+In the example graph, the order we are looking for is: **A, B, C, E, D, F, G**.

 - Create a category for the `NSDictionary` class implementing `Traversable` that contains a selector returning the new `NSEnumerator` classes. **(5 points)**